tsnellgrove/dark_castle3/doc/story.md

     - But the curse is not reversed (due to Krill still being in power, etc)
     - Goblin as broad satire of small-minded, provincial conservatism: tradition, xenophobia, ignorance, "research"
     - Krill as satire of Trump (orange skin, fake hair, upside down holly book, "Goblins First")
-- TBD: Need a poetic tragedy; character details; guard goblin as ultimate "local" villain?
+    - But need to avoid getting too serious; keep the silly and quirky vibe

+The Fall of Bright Castle:

-To Do: Detail on Nana's and Thomas' flight from Dark Castle:
+Nana's Flight and the Legacy of Dark Castle:

-    - To Do: name of village?
-Details of events?
+Burt's Childhood

 *** New Ref Text ***